-At one point or another, investors had considered what is cryptocurrency trading or the best ways to make maximum profit doing so.
+At one point or another, investors had considered what cryptocurrency trading is or the best way to make maximum profit doing so.
 Although certain risks accompany crypto trading that could make investors lose large amounts of funds should a trade go wrong, it still has not deterred more people from investing.

 One of the major challenges hindering newcomers from venturing into cryptocurrency trading is the lack of understanding of the industry and what it takes to get started.

 As more people continue to indicate interest in crypto, it is essential to understand trading clearly before going into it.
 After all, “An investment in knowledge pays the best interest.”

 Cryptocurrency trading involves speculating digital currencies’ prices and exchanging one cryptocurrency for another.
 It involves trading a particular digital currency for another on a cryptocurrency exchange like Binance, KuCoin, BitMEX, Coinbase, etc. You can do this manually or use a crypto trading bot for better results.

 Not only can users convert their cryptocurrency for another, but they can also exchange these assets for fiat, including USD, EUR, GBP, among others.

 Types of Cryptocurrencies

 Since the pseudonymous Satoshi Nakamoto invented Bitcoin (BTC) in 2009, hundreds of thousands of other crypto assets have been created for many reasons.
 There are over 7,000 cryptocurrencies aside from BTC, including Ethereum (ETH), Litecoin (LTC), Ripple (XRP), and Monero (XMR), to mention a few.